 - A. The various types of files we have discussed provide support for reading and writing the various primitive types.
-What about reading and writing objects? - B. A solution used in many OO languages, and in the earliest version of Java, was to require that the programmer create methods to read or write an object that needs to be saved to disk by reading and writing its individual fields.

-- C. Early in its history, Java added support for object serialization, which allows objects to be written and read in binary form just like primitive types. - 1.
+What about reading and writing objects? - B. A solution used in many OO languages, and in the earliest version of Java, was to require that the programmer create methods to read or write an object that needs to be saved to disk by reading and writing its individual fields. - C. Early in its history, Java added support for object serialization, which allows objects to be written and read in binary form just like primitive types. - 1.
 This is the approach used in your Library project.

-PROJECT Excerpts from LibraryDatabase.java that handle reading and writing
+PROJECT Excerpts from LibraryDatabase.java that handle writing and reading.

-- a) The class ObjectInputStream builds on an InputStream, and supports a method readObject() (as well as methods for reading primitive types) - b) The class ObjectOutput builds on an OutputStream, and supports a method writeObject() (as well as methods for writing primitive types) - 2.
+- a) The class ObjectOutputStream builds on an OutputStream, and supports a method writeObject() (as well as methods for writing primitive types) - b) The class ObjectInputStream builds on an InputStream, and supports a method readObject() (as well as methods for reading primitive types) - 2.
 To be eligible to be read/written from/to a stream, an object's class must be declared as implementing Serializable.
 The Java language takes care of creating the code necessary to actually read and write the object. - D. There is a lot more involved here than might first appear, because objects can contain references to other objects.